binarycraft007/tigerbeetle/src/clients/go/README.md

 }
 ```

+The example above shows that the account in index 1 failed
+with error 1.
+This error here means that `account1` and
+`account3` were created successfully.
+But `account2` was not
+created.

 To handle errors you can either 1) exactly match error codes returned
 from `client.createAccounts` with enum values in the
 `CreateAccountError` object, or you can 2) look up the error code in